10 African Countries With the Highest Military Strength and Fire Power

 The Global Fire Power ranks countries of the world every year according to their military strength and fire power.
-In this list of African Countries With the Highest Military Strength and Fire Power, up to 40 different ranking tools and parameters are used such that a smaller country with good military intelligence competes favourably well with a highly populated country with lots of great foot soldiers.
-In this post is this list of 7 best countries in Africa with the highest military strength and fire power.
+In their ranking of African Countries With the Highest Military Strength and Fire Power, up to 40 different ranking tools and parameters like number of active front-line and reserve personnel, number of tanks and armoured fighting vehicle, aircrafts like fighters/ interceptors and helicopters, naval strength and coastal defence crafts, resources and defence budget, logistics and many other factors are used and in such an approach that a smaller country with good military intelligence competes favourably well with a highly populated country with lots of great foot soldiers while landlocked countries are not penalized for lack of an active navy.
+It is important to note that the military strength of a country is not only determined by the size of her ammunition.
+We bring you the list of 10 best countries in Africa with the highest military strength and fire power.

 African Countries With Best Military Strength and Fire Power

-Egypt is a country in the north of Africa with a staggering population of 83 million people. and slightly over half of this population is available manpower and 35 million people make up those who are fit for service.
-More than 1.5 million individuals reach the military age every year and almost 5000 tanks, Egypt is a force to reckon with when it comes to Africa.
-Having 200 helicopters and 863 military air crafts, 28 mine warfare, 84 serviceable air ports and a yearly budget of over $4bn on pumped into defense every 365 days make Egypt one strongest countries in Africa.
+Egypt is a country in the north of Africa with a staggering population of 94 million people and has faced major political crises in the recent past but this has not changed its position as a leading African country when it comes to military strength.
+A significant percentage of Egypt’s population (over 35 million) are fit for active military service and more than 1.5 million individuals reach the military age every year.
+With almost 5000 tanks including armoured fighting vehicles, self propelled guns and towed artillery, Egypt is a force to reckon with when it comes to Africa.
+Having a total of 1,100 aircraft including 245 helicopters, 343 fighters, 390 trainer aircraft and 28 mine warfare, 84 serviceable air ports and a budget of over $4bn pumped into Egypt’s defence every 365 days make Egyptian military the strongest among other countries in Africa.

-Ethiopia has a population of 84 million people.
+Ethiopia has a population of 94.1 million.
 It is Africa’s oldest independent country and its second largest in terms of population.
 Ethiopia has found a way to transform her population into a military stronghold in Africa.
-With a man power of 34 million people, 24 million of this population fit for service and almost 2 million people reaching the military age every year, the country is one of the strongest in Africa.
-Ethiopia has over 300 tanks and 1200 armored vehicles, 147 air crafts and 68 helicopters to hover around any country plotting any form of invasion and of course there is almost $300 million defence budget to take care of things every 365 days.
+With a manpower of 38 million people, 24 million of this population fit for active service and almost 2 million people reaching the military age every year, the country is one of the strongest in Africa.
+Ethiopia has over 560 tanks and 780 armoured vehicles, 183 multi-launch rocket system (MLRS), 81 air crafts and 39 helicopters to hover around any country plotting any form of invasion.The entire Ethiopia’s defence is supported by 182,500 front-line personnel and over $340 million defence budget to take care of things every 365 days.

 Republic of South Africa, is an African country located at the southern tip of the continent.
-South Africa is the 25th largest country in the world by area and the 24th most populous country with over 51 million people.
-When it comes to military power, South Africa has got what it takes to be among the top 7 countries in Africa strong enough to be recognised.
-Half of South Africa’s population are within the manpower class; 14 million are fit for service and almost a million are getting to military age annually.
-South Africa has 250 tanks and 1590 armoured fighting vehicles; 240 rocket projectors and a similar total number of air crafts.
-4 frigates and 3 submarines keeps the shores safe.
-There is almost $5 million pumped into the defense budget every year to keep the country safe.
+South Africa is the 25th largest country in the world by area and the 24th most populous country with over 54 million people.
+When it comes to military power, South Africa has got what it takes to be among the top countries in Africa strong enough to be recognised.
+Half of South Africa’s population are within the manpower class; 14 million are fit for service and almost a million people (964,139) are getting to military age annually.
+South Africa has 88,000 active front-line and 17,000 active reserve personnel.
+On military equipment, South Africa has 191 tanks and 1430 armoured fighting vehicles, 118 self-propelled guns, 240 rocket projectors and 213 total number of air crafts.
+4 frigates and 3 submarines keep the shores safe and there is over $4.6 bn spent on defence every year.

-To whom much is given, much is expected is the case of the most populous country in Nigeria.
-Located at the shores of West Africa is the country that gives home to a staggering 160 million people.
-With the available manpower of 73 million people, there are 40 million people who are fit for service and 3.5 million people reaching the military service year on a yearly basis.
-There are 363 tanks and more than 1,400 armored vehicles.
-Nigeria has 294 air crafts and 84 helicopters than can hover her skies when they are called upon.
-There are 53 serviceable air ports and lots of labor force (up to 50 million) people.
-The large population is kept safe with a yearly budget of $2.2bn.
+Located at the shores of West Africa is the country that is home to a staggering 170 million people.
+With the available manpower of over 72 million people, there are more than 40 million people who are fit for service with 3.5 million people reaching the military service year every year.
+Nigeria has 363 tanks, 680 towed-artillery and more than 1,400 armoured fighting vehicles.
+Nigeria has 96 total air crafts and 36 helicopters, 51 coastal defence crafts and 2 mine warfare.
+The large population is kept safe with a yearly budget of over $2.3 bn.